 Oral or Unassembled Examinations.
 An oral examination or unassembled written examination, in addition to the prescribed written examination, may be required for professional engineer and professional land surveyor applicants.
 (7-1-93)

-Special Examinations.
-A special examination, written or oral or both, may be required in certain instances where the applicant is seeking licensure through comity or reciprocity with another state or political entity having required written examinations that are not wholly comparable in length, nature or scope.
-This examination supplements the certified qualifying record of the applicant and establishes a more common basis for judging the application and awarding a certificate of qualification or licensure in this state.
-The length of these special examinations shall be determined by the Board, but shall in no case exceed the lengths specified for the regular examination.
-Special examinations may be given at any date and need not conform with regular examination dates.

-(5-8-09)
+()

 Grading.
 Unless otherwise provided in 54-1219, or 54-1223 Idaho Code, each land surveyor intern, engineer intern, professional land surveyor and professional engineer applicant must attain a passing score on the entire examination or modules as determined by the Board, before being awarded certification or licensure.
 Passing scores on national examinations are established by the National Council of Examiners for Engineering and Surveying.
 A passing score on the Idaho specific ethics questionnaire is eighty (80), a passing score on the law and rules module of the Idaho specific land surveying examination is ninety (90), and a passing score on the public land surveying module of the Idaho specific land surveying examination is seventy-five (75).
 (4-14-19)